debalid/short-url/README.md

 To run application using Docker image with composed Redis and Swagger-UI:

 ```
-docker-compose up
+docker compose up
 ```

-Then navigate to `http://localhost:80` in your favorite browser to play with API.
+Then navigate to `http://localhost:8080/docs` in your favorite browser to play with API.